inarizushi/fungus-site/docs/audio/index.md

 <br>
 <br>

-1. When you run the scene, the music will start playing at full volumne, then when y ou click the "Make Quieter" button, controll will pass to the "quieter" block, and you'll hear the music become much quieter after the Set Audio Volume Command has been executed with a value of 25% (0.25):
+1. When you run the scene, the music will start playing at full volume, then when y ou click the "Make Quieter" button, control will pass to the "quieter" block, and you'll hear the music become much quieter after the Set Audio Volume Command has been executed with a value of 25% (0.25):
 <br>
 ![set audio running](./images/006_set_audio_volume/8_output.png "set audio running")
 <br>